Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Feedforward Hysteresis Compensation

 The ESN model's leaky rate $\gamma$ is mimicked in the FPRC model by a low-pass filter with the filter factor $\epsilon \in (0,1]$ as:

 where $\tilde{P_o}$ is the filtered state of the physical reservoir.
-Unlike the state $\mathbf{x}$ in the ESN model, which can be defined with arbitrary dimensionality, the pneumatic physical reservoir's state is represented by a single scalar $\tilde{P_o}$.
-Due to the absence of explicitly tunable hyperparameters, the adjustability of the physical system's computational performance is comparatively limited.
-Our previous work used the time sequences of the physical reservoir's output for state estimation \cite{hayashi2022}.
-Similarly, in this work, we collect the physical reservoir's outputs (readouts) into temporal sequences of tap size $n_u$, as $\mathbf{p}(k) = [\tilde{P_o}(k), \tilde{P_o}(k-1), \cdots, \tilde{P_o}(k-n_u+1)]^\top \in \mathbb{R}^{n_u}$.
-The FPRC model's performance can be adjusted by changing $n_u$.
+Unlike the state $\mathbf{x}$ in the ESN, which can be defined with arbitrary dimensionality, the physical reservoir's state is represented by a single scalar $\tilde{P_o}$.
+Due to the absence of explicitly tunable hyperparameters, the adjustability of the physical reservoir's computational performance is comparatively limited \cite{lee2024task}.
+Previous works used the time sequences of the physical reservoir's readouts for computation \cite{hayashi2022, akashi2024embedding}.
+Similarly, we collect the physical reservoir's outputs into temporal sequences of size $n_u$, as $\mathbf{p}(k) = [\tilde{P_o}(k), \tilde{P_o}(k-1), \cdots, \tilde{P_o}(k-n_u+1)]^\top \in \mathbb{R}^{n_u}$.
+The FPRC model's properties can then be adjusted by altering $n_u$.